This FAQ contains questions not answered in the Process Details document. Please review this document if your questions are not answered below.

 PERFORMANCE MEASURES: RISK MANAGEMENT

 Providers can access their data for RM.IM.01.2 and RM.IM.01.3, through the Enterprise Incident Management dashboard.
-ODP recommends reviewing Incident Reporting Overview Dashboard Training Guide for more information.
+ODP recommends reviewing the Incident Reporting Overview Dashboard Training Guide for more information.

-ODP will publish status by MPI for RM-IM.01.1 – 01.3 on Performance-Based Contracting – MyODP.
+ODP will publish status by MPI for RM-IM.01.1 – 01.3.

 The provider will receive notification about an unreported incident from the applicable Administrative Entity.
 This number divided by the total number of Provider Type 52 incidents submitted during the time period under review will produce the percent of unreported incidents.